 It’s not an option anymore – your newsletters have to be mobile-friendly.
 That’s because we are living in a mobile-first generation and any content that can’t be consumed on mobile is bound to be ignored.
 In fact, studies show that 71.6% of emails that don’t render properly on mobile devices get deleted immediately.
 This means you just have to use responsive email templates if your brilliant newsletter ideas are to see the light of day.

 One of your first ports of call should be your subject line.
 Your email subject line is the hook that reels in your subscribers.
-Executed well, it will grab attention and promise to scratch an itch your readers have been struggling.
+Executed well, it will grab attention and promise to scratch an itch your readers have been struggling with.

 Your second port of call in improving your open rates is your pre-header text.
 This is the digital version of the Johnson Box on snail mail and acts as a preview into what your newsletter is all about.

-These 2 important elements of your email should be given considerable thought to ensure they’re crafted well enough to elicit those coveted clicks.
+These two important elements of your email should be given considerable thought to ensure they’re crafted well enough to elicit those coveted clicks.

 Read more about email subject lines.